DPDK/dpdk/doc/guides/sample_app_ug/ipsec_secgw.rst

 SUT OS(TAP)--(plain)-->(TAP)psec-secgw(NIC1)--(IPsec)-->(NIC1)DUT OS

-It then tries to perform some data transfer using the scheme decribed above.
+It then tries to perform some data transfer using the scheme described above.

 usage
 ~~~~~